amateurtools/Plucks/README.md

     try and achieve this as well as the possibility for fine tuning +- 100 cents.

     Tuning
-    +/- 100 cents fine-tuning (updated at block rate, sorry no audio rate yet) and .TUN file support
+    +/- 100 cents fine-tuning (updated at block rate, sorry no audio rate yet)

+    .TUN file support
+    There are a few 'most common' tunings, it's easy to add more.
+    (Linux has a known issue where the custom .tun file loader times out weirdly on X11)

     Stereo Mode
     Stereo mode randomizes the impulse for left and right, giving a lively, wide character.